NickKornienko/Dimensionality-reduction-techniques/README.md

 3) dimensionality_reduction_databricks.py

-Unable to acess databricks to run the code as both my student and personal accounts are hit with a paywall due to being previously used.
+Unable to access databricks to run the code as both my student and personal accounts are hit with a paywall due to being previously used.